mxagar/airbnb_data_analysis/README.md

 - the random forests model outperformed any other linear regression;
 - polynomial features did not contribute to improve the models.

-Following the last point, all the questions were studied using only the linear features (n = 353).
+Following the last point, all the questions were studied using only the linear features (m = 353).

 ## Results

 Here, I provide summary of the results.
 For a deeper discussion, please visit my [blog post on the topic](https://mikelsagardia.io/blog/airbnb-spain-basque-data-analysis.html).

-TBD.
+1. Even though the price regression models have a moderate R2, we can detect listings which are candidate to be a bargain: accommodations with high review scores and predicted price above the true one.
+Additionally, the features with the largest impact on the price are: the type of accommodation, the type and number of bathrooms, and the location.
+2. Listings with a beach in less than 2 km have significantly more entire homes, more balconies, waterfronts and space for more accommodates; this is in line with their larger prices.
+3. The two major cities Donostia-San Sebastian and Bilbao nicely align with the previous synthesis, being Donostia a beach city and Bilbao a city without.
+Additionally, Bilbao seems to favor other practical domestic amenities.

 ## Known Issues

-- SpaCy:
--
+- SpaCy: I am having some issues on my Mac M1 with the newest versions of spaCy (this affects notebook `02`).

 ## Future Work

-TBD.

 Due to the lack of time, I don't think I'll modify this repository any time soon, but some extensions I image that could be worth trying: